cornernote/docker-tiddlywiki/README.md

 The image provides several services to run a multi-user tiddlywiki server.

-### Tiddlywiki

-Tiddlywiki NodeJS.
-This is the core of the system.
+- [Tiddlywiki NodeJS](https://tiddlywiki.com/static/TiddlyWiki%2520on%2520Node.js.html) - providing the core of the system

-### TW5-Bob

-TW5-Bob is a multi-user plugin for Tiddlywiki.

-### Nginx
+- [TW5-Bob](https://github.com/OokTech/TW5-Bob) - a plugin that makes tiddlywiki a multi-user wiki on node

-Nginx is a high-performance HTTP server and reverse proxy.
+- [Nginx](https://nginx.com) - high-performance HTTP server and reverse proxy

-SSL certificate support for letsencrypt with certbot.

-Basic authentication can be configured via a `.htpasswd` file.

-The nginx service is available on port 80 and 443.

-### Supervisor

-Supervisor is a system that allows monitoring and control a number of processes.

-Docker runs a single service.
-Supervisor allows multiple processes to run within a single container.
+- [Supervisor](http://supervisord.org/) - allows multiple processes to run within a single container

 ## Supported tags and `Dockerfile` links